 4. Double to Single Braid

 There’s just something about the symmetry of mirror-imaged French braids to frame your face.
 Similarly so, there’s a certain air to pigtails, too.
-If you’re looking for the added oomph up front but want to keep it clean cut in the back, we recommend merging two french braids into one traditional braid.
-To stay in line with the chicness of the double Frenchies, jazz up your single braid with the addition of a pretty ribbon or miniature hair rings.
+If you’re looking for the added oomph up front but want to keep it clean-cut in the back, we recommend merging two french braids into one traditional braid.

 5. Modern Braided Messy Bun

 As if the braided bun hairstyles on the red carpet weren’t enough.
-This hairstyle is our go-to transitional hairstyle.
+This hairstyle is our go-to transitional hair braiding idea.
 It’s professional enough for an interview and fancy enough for a gala.
 Bonus points: You actually don’t need to use any heat styling tools to achieve the look.
-Just make sure you seal the look with a strong hold hairspray.
+Just make sure you seal the look with a strong-hold hairspray.

 6. Braided Ponytail

 Braided ponytails are that one easy hairstyle every girl needs in her hairstyling arsenal.
 And, they’re also a great way to turning your boring ponytail into a fresh new look.
-Simply apply a serum, like TRESemmé Keratin Smooth Shine Serum, to the ends of your hair to tame frizz, and braid all the way down to the ends.
+To create this hair braiding idea, simply apply a serum, like TRESemmé Keratin Smooth Shine Serum, to the ends of your hair to tame frizz, and braid all the way down to the ends.

 7. Mermaid Braid

 This dreamy look is all about loose braids that feature a half-up style.
-We love this modern day style that you can easily master in our mermaid braid tutorial.
+We love this modern-day hair braiding idea that you can easily master in our mermaid braid tutorial.

 8. Colored Box Braids

-This braided hairstyle trend is a major hit and we just can’t get enough of this upside down braid.
+This hair braiding idea trend is a major hit and we just can’t get enough of this upside-down braid.
 When recreating this look, you can play around with many different variations.
 Opt for big braids for a bold look, or fine cornrow braids for a look that’s on the subtle side.
 Don’t want multiple braids at all?
 A single braid will do.

 10. Scarf Braid